These are the 9 best dry shampoos for oily hair to keep your strands looking freshly washed for longer

 - Might need to be reapplied

-Despite boasting a hefty price tag, I've honestly never used a dry shampoo like this one.
-Firstly, you don't get the sickly-sweet scent like other dry shampoos, instead it smells very natural and subtle.
-What I liked about this powder is that it really settles on your hair, so much so that it feels a little odd when you go to touch your roots throughout the day.
-This is actually a plus because, as we know, the worst thing to do when you have greasy hair is to keep touching it.
+I've honestly never used a dry shampoo like this one.
+You don't get the sickly-sweet scent like other dry shampoos, instead it smells very natural and subtle.
+I liked how this powder really settles on your hair and boasted a weightless finish.
 I found myself less likely to touch my roots throughout the day, which in turn made the product last longer and do its job better.
-And while the powder didn’t exactly add volume to my hair, it did stop it from going oily again later on in the day.
+While the powder didn’t exactly add volume to my hair, it did stop it from going oily again later on in the day.

 For